 In a recent survey, 1 in 25 respondents admitted to falling asleep behind the wheel at least once in the previous month.
 However, drowsiness can harm drivers even before things reach that extreme.
 Fatigue impairs one’s ability to make swift decisions.
 It slows down the reflexes and impairs one’s ability to concentrate on the road.

-In this state, victims of motor vehicle accidents can file a claim against the other driver’s insurance company as long as the defendant is 100% at fault.
+In this state, victims of commercial motor vehicle accidents can file a claim against the other driver’s insurance company as long as the defendant is 100% at fault.
 It’s called the pure contributory negligence rule.
 To see if your case would hold up under this, you may want to schedule a legal evaluation.
 You may hire your lawyer for assistance with every step of the filing process, including the settlement negotiations.